igrishaev/farseer/README.md

 #### Handling Response

-By default, the calling the servier just returns the body of the HTTP response.
+By default, the calling the server just returns the body of the HTTP response.
 Thus, it's up to you how to handle the `:result` and `:error` fields.
 But sometimes, the good old exception-based approach is better: you either get a result or an error pops up.